-Sammu-Ramat (reigned 811-806 BCE) was the queen regent of the Assyrian Empire who held the throne for her young son Adad Nirari III until he reached maturity.
+Sammu-Ramat (r.
+811-806 BCE) was the queen regent of the Assyrian Empire who held the throne for her young son Adad Nirari III (r.
+811-783 BCE) until he reached maturity.
 She is also known as Shammuramat, Sammuramat, and, most notably, as Semiramis.
 This last designation, "Semiramis", has been the source of considerable controversy for over a century now, as scholars and historians argue over whether Sammu-Ramat was the inspiration for the myths concerning Semiramis, whether Sammu-Ramat even ruled Assyria, and whether Semiramis ever existed as an actual historical personage.

-Shammu-Ramat was the wife of Shamshi-Adad V (reigned 823-811 BCE) and, when he died, she assumed rule until Adad Nirari III came of age – at which time she passed the throne to him.
+Shammu-Ramat was the wife of Shamshi-Adad V (r.
+823-811 BCE) and, when he died, she assumed rule until Adad Nirari III came of age – at which time she passed the throne to him.
 According to historian Gwendolyn Leick, “This woman achieved remarkable fame and power in her lifetime and beyond.
 According to contemporary records, she had considerable influence at the Assyrian court” (155).
 This would explain how she was able to maintain the throne after her husband’s death.
-Women were not admitted to positions of authority in the Assyrian Empire and to have a woman ruler would have been unthinkable unless that particular woman had enough power to achieve it.
+Women were not admitted to positions of authority in the Assyrian Empire and to have a female monarch would have been unthinkable unless that particular woman had enough power to achieve it.

 A famous passage from Plutarch relates: “Semiramis built a monument for herself, with this inscription: Whatever king wants treasure, if he open this tomb, he may be satisfied.
 Darius therefore opening it found no treasure, but another inscription of this import: If you were not a wicked person and of insatiable covetousness, you would not disturb the mansions of the dead”.
 Eusebius references the Babylonian writer Berossus, complaining that the Greeks attributed to Semiramis great building projects she had no hand in, while Polyaenus references inscriptions of hers testifying to her exploits and the construction of “impregnable walls” of her cities.

 She was made infamous in the 19th century CE by the book of anti-Catholic propaganda, The Two Babylons, by Christian minister Alexander Hislop who linked her to the whore of Babylon in the Book of Revelation 17 (although she is never mentioned by name in Revelation, and no possible variation on her name is mentioned at all in the Bible negatively).
 While all of the above may be true, the identification of Sammu-Ramat with Semiramis has been repeatedly challenged since the late 19th century CE.
 Historians are divided on whether Sammu-Ramat ever ruled Assyria, whether her reign gave birth to the Semiramis figure, and whether she actually accomplished anything at all; because of this, and her identification with the biblical narrative in Revelation, she remains one of the more controversial figures from ancient history.

 The Historical Reign of Sammu-Ramat